 GDPR went into effect in May of 2018.
 It places limitations on the types of data that companies can collect, process and store.
 In addition, companies must receive explicit consent from a consumer in order to process data for reasons beyond which it was originally collected.
 One of the most notable provisions on GDPR is the so-called “right to be forgotten” in which a consumer can request the deletion of all of their personal information.

-CCPA goes into effect in January 2020 and is widely thought to be the model on which other US states will base their privacy laws.
+CCPA went into effect in January 2020 and is widely thought to be the model on which other US states will base their privacy laws.
 One of its main points of difference with GDPR is that consumers have the explicit right to opt out of the selling of their personal information.

 These rules seem like they would put a damper on all things martech, but fortunately, they don’t have to.
 Here’s how to keep your martech system going: